josephdo0206/profit-leakage-audit/README.md

 - **The "Volume vs. Value" Conflict:** While **Fashion** has the highest frequency of returns (8.28%), **Electronics** is the primary source of financial loss, accounting for **$35.2M** in leaked profit.
 - **Strategic Pivot:** The analysis will shift focus to high-ticket Electronic items, as reducing returns here yields the highest ROI.
 - **Data Health:** Identified and isolated negative profit margins in the **Grocery** category (likely loss leaders), though impact is minimal compared to Electronics.
+- **Pricing Strategy Failure (Electronics):** Beyond returns, the 'Electronics' category is suffering from **Negative Margin Sales**.
+High-ticket items are frequently sold at a loss (e.g., Net Profit -$134.26 per unit), indicating a pricing error or excessive discounting strategy.
+- **The "Double Villain" Effect:** Electronics is the only category dominating BOTH "Profit Leakage from Returns" and "Negative Margin Sales," making it the #1 priority for intervention.

 ## 📂 Repository Structure
 - `01_SQL_Scripts/`: Queries for data cleaning and validation.